computationalmystic/project4-group6/overview.md

--Create database to hold user's credentials
+- Create database to hold user's credentials
--Create validation system and criteria
+- Create validation system and criteria
 - Logic will match that of students login
 - Logic defined for this specific user will lead to UI elements/methods specifically available to this user
 	- Grading